SeleniumHQ/docker-selenium/README.md

     selenium/node-firefox:4.19.1-20240402
 ```

-You can also refer to the below docker-compose yaml files to be able to start a simple grid (or) a dynamic grid.
+You can also refer to the below docker compose yaml files to be able to start a simple grid (or) a dynamic grid.

 * Simple Grid [v3 yaml file](docker-compose-v3-tracing.yml)
 * Simple Grid [v2 yaml file](docker-compose-v2-tracing.yml)